-(1) The tables present maturities of long-term debt outstanding as of December 31, 2007.
+- (1) The table presents maturities of long-term debt outstanding as of December 31, 2007.
 Refer to Notes 9 and 21 to our accompanying consolidated financial statements contained in "Item 8.
 Financial Statements and Supplementary Data" for a description of our long-term debt and other contractual obligations and commitments.
-Does not include \$123 million, \$123 million, and \$332 million of Loans Payable - Related Party for Charter Holdings, CCH II, and CCO Holdings, respectively
+Does not include \$607 million of Loans Payable Related Party.
+Refer to Note 10 to the accompanying consolidated financial statements contained in "Item 8.
+Financial Statements and Supplementary Data" for a description of our loans payable related party. - (2) Interest payments on variable debt are estimated using amounts outstanding at December 31, 2007 and the average implied forward London Interbank Offering Rate (LIBOR) rates applicable for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2007.
+Actual interest payments will differ based on actual LIBOR rates and actual amounts outstanding for applicable periods. - (3) Represents amounts we will be required to pay under our interest rate hedge agreements estimated using the average implied forward LIBOR applicable rates for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2007.

-- (2) Interest payments on variable debt are estimated using amounts outstanding at December 31, 2007 and the average implied forward London Interbank Offering Rate (LIBOR) rates applicable for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2007.
-Actual interest payments will differ based on actual LIBOR rates and actual amounts outstanding for applicable periods. - (3) Represents amounts we will be required to pay under our interest rate hedge agreements estimated using the average implied forward LIBOR applicable rates for the quarter during the interest rate reset based on the yield curve in effect at December 31, 2007. - (4) We lease certain facilities and equipment under noncancelable operating leases.
+- (4) We lease certain facilities and equipment under noncancelable operating leases.
 Leases and rental costs charged to expense for the years ended December 31, 2007 and 2006, were \$23 million and \$23 million, respectively. - (5) We pay programming fees under multi-year contracts ranging from three to ten years, typically based on a flat fee per customer, which may be fixed for the term, or may in some cases escalate over the term.
 Programming costs included in the accompanying statement of operations were approximately \$1.6 billion and \$1.5 billion, for the years ended December 31, 2007 and 2006, respectively.
 Certain of our programming agreements are based on a flat fee per month or have guaranteed minimum payments.
 The table sets forth the aggregate guaranteed minimum commitments under our programming contracts. - (6) "Other" represents other guaranteed minimum commitments, which consist primarily of commitments to our billing services vendors.